-This really nicely made mute is a relatively new product, developed and hand-crafted by Nino Ocampo, and distributed by Nordstrand, the pickup-maker for electric basses (I have some Nordstrand pickups on my six-string bass guitar and they are outstanding!)
-It's based somewhat on a mute they originally made for bass guitar, and thanks to the creative spark of Nino, who is a bassist himself, they now have a version for upright as well.
+This really nicely made mute is a relatively new product, developed and hand-crafted by Nino Ocampo in the USA.
+Thanks to the creative spark of Nino, who is a bassist himself, we now have a wonderful mute that works on Electric Upright Basses and on regular acoustic uprights as well.

 It has little slits in the dense foam to straddle each string, usually placed right next to the bridge, and is therefore easy to put on and off.
 The soft materials and easy flexibility mean that there's no chance of damage to the strings or instrument.

 On a double bass, it provides a nice dampering effect on the decay and sustain, and brings up the "thump" level quite noticeably.
 It's definitely more aggressive than a typical wire mute, Tourte mute, or ebony bridge mute.
 But it doesn't totally "deaden" the bass either, like a full-on practice mute would.
 I can imagine that folks playing Latin music styles like Salsa or Merengue, who might use a Baby Bass to get "that percussive, thumpy sound," should find the Ninomute very effective.
 It also really dials in a great sound when used in conjunction with a magnetic pickup like the Krivo - so if you're in a high-volume (feedback-prone) situation, a Krivo and this mute might be the ticket to better, feedback-free sound.